 This exposes a common misunderstanding.
 In the world of real machinery poor efficiency is thought to be only due to friction.
 Just reduce the friction to zero, and all we'd have is a perpetual motion machine with efficiency equal to one.

-But reducing friction to zero won't get you to efficiencies greater than one, that is, over-unity performance.
+But reducing friction and other dissipative processes to zero won't get you to efficiencies greater than one, that is, over-unity performance.
 To do that you'd have to find some way to "multiply" energy, or create energy.
 If that were possible some of the newly created energy could be useful output, but some would still be converted to thermal energy due to friction.

 How can I calculate or measure the efficiency of my device?

 First, be clear what efficiency you are talking about.
-Mechanical efficiency is the ratio (useful work out)/(energy in), the two being measured simultaneously.
-In some cases, where the output is steady, it is easier to measure (useful power out)/(power in) simultaneously over the same time interval.
+Mechanical efficiency is the ratio (useful work out)/(energy in), the two being measured simultaneously over the same time interval.
+In some cases, where the output is steady, it is easier to measure (useful power out)/(power in) simultaneously.
 Efficiency is not

 the output and input energies.
-The output energy can be measured several ways: (1) by using the output power to lift a weight a measured distance, (2) by using the output to heat a resistor/thermocouple arrangement and measuring its temperature change.
-(3) By heating a glowing incandescent light bulb with the device's output power until its brightness matches that of an identical bulb powered by DC current, measuring the current and potential at that bulb and using P = IV.
-Similar methods may be used to measure the input power at the same time.
+The output energy can be measured several ways: (1) use the output power to lift a weight a measured distance, (2) use the output to heat a resistor/thermocouple arrangement and measuring its temperature change, (3)heat a glowing incandescent light bulb with the device's output power until its brightness matches that of an identical bulb powered by DC current, measuring the current and potential at that bulb and using P = IV.
+Similar methods may be used to measure the input energy at the same time.
 These methods help avoid complications due to non-sinusoidal waveforms, pulses, etc. But there are still pitfalls for the unwary, some of which I deal with in my document Testing perpetual motion machines.

 My device has an energy efficiency of 95% when it has input power driving it, but without energy input it comes to a stop.
 If I increase the efficiency just a bit more, say just 10% more, won't it have efficiency of 105%, that is, over-unity performance?
-It could run itself without input power.
+It could then run itself without input power by closing the loop.
 That shouldn't be difficult.

 You need to learn more about how to use percents properly, and also how mathematics can be misapplied to the real world.
 If the input power is zero, then 105% of zero is still a power output of zero.

-Light objects rise in liquids, overcoming gravity.
+Light objects rise in liquids, the buoyant force overcoming gravity.
 Can we tap that buoyant force continually to do useful work?

-I see many proposals with light balls rising in a liquid column.
-Objects lighter than a liquid will, if placed at the bottom of the liquid container, rise to the top.
+I see many proposals with lightweight balls rising in a liquid column.
+Objects lighter (less dense) than a liquid will, if placed at the bottom of the liquid container, rise to the top.
 They do this against the pull of gravity.
 To the naive observer it seems that they are tapping energy from the liquid or from gravity.
 They aren't doing either one of these things.
-The energy they gain as they rise to the top comes from the work done when pushing them initially to the bottom, working against fluid pressure.
+The energy they gain as they rise to the top comes from the work done when they were initially pushed to the bottom, working against fluid pressure.